Contributions: Nicole Anderson

 Contributions: Christina Howells

 Contributions: Peggy Kamuf

 Peggy Kamuf is Professor Emerita of French and Comparative Literature at the University of Southern California.
-Her books include To Follow: The Wake of Jacques Derrida and Book of Addresses, which won the René Wellek Prize.
-She is co-editor of the seminars of Jacques Derrida and has translated several books by Derrida, including The Death Penalty I.
+Her books include Book of Addresses, which won the René Wellek Prize, and, most recently, Literature and the Remains of the Death Penalty.